 Research Presentation to International Olympic Committee (pdf).
 FREE !

 FREE !
-ACL Integrity with Ski Bindings by Rick Howell — an expanded presentation to the International Olympic Committee (IOC), March 16-18, 2017 in Monte Carlo — available now, N/C — is a 29 slide PDF-presentation that provides the scientific, biomechanical validation behind how the principle mechanisms of Howell SkiBindings provide ACL-friendly skiing.
+ACL Integrity with Ski Bindings by Rick Howell — an expanded presentation to the IOC, March 16-18, 2017 in Monte Carlo — available now, N/C — is a 29 slide PDF-presentation that provides the peer-reviewed, scientific, biomechanical validation behind how Howell SkiBindings provide ACL-friendly skiing.

-First, the theoretical integrity-limits of the ACL are derived as a function of where forces that are associated with skiing ACL-injury events enter the ski.
+First, the theoretical integrity-limits of the ACL are derived as a function of where forces that are associated with skiing ACL-injury enter the ski.

 Please note that testing AT-binding release-function relative to ACL-integrity is a separate report that is not included with this presentation.

 Also note that certain research studies that have reported on-slope electronic measurement of ski bindings relative to ACL-integrity — do so by incorrectly applying vector-transposition to analyze the lateral bending moment at the bottom (distal) end of the tibia, not across the knee.
-These researchers confuse edging-moments with abduction-moments: that research is invalid irrespectively of their 'professional' credentials: they are so-called 'expert' witnesses for ordinary 2-mode ski binding companies.
+These researchers confuse edging-moments with abduction-moments: that research is invalid, irrespectively of their 'professional' credentials: they are so-called 'expert' witnesses for other, ordinary, 2-mode ski binding companies.

 Delivery of the free, expanded-presentation is by email.
 Include your email address in your order.
 Your email address will remain confidential within Howell SkiBindings.

 To Order by Reservation-Deposit, now: